 Hampton City Schools provides a comprehensive early childhood program for children who are four by September 30 who may experience or be exposed to factors that potentially could have a negative impact on their ability to learn.

-At each school- Each school has qualified instructional and support staff, and a certified school nurse.
+At each location - There is a qualified instructional and support staff, and a certified school nurse.
 A family service worker provides family support by connecting home and school activities.

 In the classroom- Each classroom has a certified early childhood teacher and an instructional assistant.
 A maximum of 18 students are in each classroom.
 A developmentally appropriate curriculum is used and aligned with the Virginia Foundation Blocks of Learning: Comprehensive Standards for Four-Year-Olds.